Big images of two-dimensional pseudorepresentations: Abstract

 \section{Abstract}

-For an odd prime $p$, we study the image of a continuous 2-dimensional (pseudo)representation $\rho$ of a profinite group with coefficients in a local pro-$p$ domain $A$.
-Under mild conditions, Bella\"iche has proved that the image of $\rho$ contains a nontrivial congruence subgroup of $\SL_2(B)$ for a certain subring $B$ of $A$.
-We prove that the ring $B$ can be slightly enlarged and then described in terms of the {\it conjugate self-twists} of $\rho$, symmetries that naturally constrain its image; hence this new $B$ is optimal.
-We use this result to recover, and in some cases improve, the known large-image results for Galois representations arising from elliptic and Hilbert modular forms due to Serre, Ribet and Momose, and \nekovar, and $p$-adic Hida or Coleman families of elliptic modular forms due to Hida, Lang, and Conti--Iovita--Tilouine.
+\bellaiche\ has recently applied Pink-Lie theory to prove that, under mild conditions, the image of a continuous 2-dimensional pseudorepresentation $\rho$ of a profinite group on a local pro-$p$ domain $A$ contains a nontrivial congruence subgroup of $\SL_2(B)$ for a certain subring $B$ of $A$.
+We enlarge \bellaiche's ring and give this new $B$ a conceptual interpretation both in terms of {\it conjugate self-twists} of $\rho$, symmetries that constrain its image, and in terms of the \textit{adjoint trace ring} of $\rho$, which we show is both more natural and the optimal ring for these questions in general.
+Finally, we use our purely algebraic result to recover and extend a variety of arithmetic big-image results for $\GL_2$ Galois representations arising from elliptic, Hilbert, and Bianchi modular forms and $p$-adic Hida or Coleman families of elliptic and Hilbert modular forms.